Tommy-Bie/Medical-XAI-Codebook/README.md

-# Medical-XAI-Codebook-
+# Medical-XAI-Codebook
-This is a codebook about Explainable Artificial Intelligence and Medical Image Analysis
+This is a codebook about Explainable Artificial Intelligence (XAI) and Medical Image Analysis